ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

 The following limitations apply to this release.

 * File shares can expand, with the following restrictions:
-    * If the file share was created with a [Tiered IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles#fs-tiers) that limits capacity to less than 32,000 GB, it can expand only to the allowed capacity for that tier.
+    * If the file share was created with a [Tiered profile](/docs/vpc?topic=vpc-file-storage-profiles#fs-tiers) that limits capacity to less than 32,000 GB, it can expand only to the allowed capacity for that tier.
-    * If the file share was created with a [Custom IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles#fs-custom) in an IOPS range that doesn't allow expanding to 16,000 GB (custom GB max), it can expand only to its maximum capacity for the specified custom range.
+    * If the file share was created with the [Custom profile](/docs/vpc?topic=vpc-file-storage-profiles#fs-custom) in an IOPS range that doesn't allow expanding to 16,000 GB, the share can expand only to the maximum capacity of the specified range.
-    * If the file share was created with a [dp2 profile](/docs/vpc?topic=vpc-file-storage-profiles#dp2-profile) in an IOPS range that doesn't allow expanding to 32,000 GB (dp2 GB max), it can expand only to its maximum capacity for the specified dp2 range.
+    * If the file share was created with the [dp2 profile](/docs/vpc?topic=vpc-file-storage-profiles#dp2-profile) in an IOPS range that doesn't allow expanding to 32,000 GB, the share can expand only to the maximum capacity of the specified range.
     * File shares can expand multiple times until maximum capacity is reached.
 * IOPS increase to the maximum allowed by the profile.
 * You can't independently modify IOPS for a file share that was created from an IOPS tier profile.
 IOPS is adjusted when you expand capacity.